 Once cool, Lift brownies out of pan and remove foil.

 In a large mixing bowl, whip the butter and cream cheese together with a hand-held electric mixer.
 Gradually beat in the confectioners’ sugar until it is all combined and smooth.
 Beat in the orange zest and juice.
-Spread over brownies.